apache/arrow/docs/source/java/dataset.rst

 Native Memory Management
 ===========

-To gain better performance and reducing code complexity, Java ``FileSystemDataset`` internally relys on C++ ``arrow::dataset::FileSystemDataset`` via JNI.
+To gain better performance and reduce code complexity, Java ``FileSystemDataset`` internally relys on C++ ``arrow::dataset::FileSystemDataset`` via JNI.
-As a result, All Arrow data read from ``FileSystemDataset`` is supposed to be allocated off the JVM heap.
+As a result, all Arrow data read from ``FileSystemDataset`` is supposed to be allocated off the JVM heap.
 To manage this part of memory, An utility class
 ``NativeMemoryPool`` is provided to users.

-As a basic example, by using a listenable ``NativeMemoryPool``, User can pass a listener hooking on C++ buffer allocation/deallocation:
+As a basic example, by using a listenable ``NativeMemoryPool``, user can pass a listener hooking on C++ buffer allocation/deallocation:

 .. code-block:: Java